leoisqualified/phisher/README.md

-# Phishing Detection System Using Machine Learning
+# Web Extension Phishing Detection System Using Machine Learning

 ## Project Overview

-This project involves developing a **Phishing Detection System** using machine learning techniques.
+This project involves developing a **Web Extension Phishing Detection System** using machine learning techniques.
 Phishing is a fraudulent attempt to obtain sensitive information, and detecting it effectively is crucial to protect users online.
 By leveraging Python and its powerful libraries, we analyze web-based data to identify phishing websites.

 ---